 From oranges to greens, sweet potatoes, bell peppers and different berries, vitamin-C rich foods help the body better absorb iron-content from other foods.
 Whenever you’re planning to serve lean meats, be sure to throw in a dash of sweet potatoes or fruit and vegetable smoothies for a nutrient-perfect meal.

 If you’re thinking of giving iron-supplements to your kids, be sure to consult the doctor before resorting to them.
 Children’s bodies react differently to supplements due to diets which is why consulting with your paediatrician is vital before you make this decision on your own.

 If your child takes in too much iron one day and a little less on the next, then there’s no need to worry.
-Keep a track on your child’s iron intake on average throughout the week and if they’re falling a little short, be sure to add the above foods in their diet.
-Keep things interesting, make snack times fun and they’ll be consuming the right amounts of iron in foods in no time!
+Keep a track of your child’s iron intake on average throughout the week and if he is falling a little short, be sure to add the above foods in his diet.
+Keep things interesting, make snack time fun and your child will be consuming the right amounts of iron in foods in no time!